csutora/csutora/README.md

 ### Projects

 Some things I'm working on:
-* a BME Map app
+* A BME Map app
-* sleeping better
+* Sleeping better
-* learning fabric-based modding
+* Learning fabric-based modding
-* figuring out a better way to list my projects, maybe a trello type of thing? (hit me up if you know a good open source project tracker)
+* Figuring out a better way to list my projects, maybe a trello type of thing? (hit me up if you know a good open source project tracker)
-* writing a well organised list of all the useful programs, things and tweaks I used to turn my online life and devices private
+* Writing a well organised list of all the useful programs, things and tweaks I used to turn my online life and devices private

 Some of my previous works:
-* setting up an apache2 & nginx server and hosting my website
+* Setting up an apache2 & nginx server and hosting my website
-* javascript-based collision simulation (planning a rewrite which I'll upload here)
+* Javascript-based collision simulation (planning a rewrite which I'll upload here)
-* by far the most difficult one of them all, installing Arch Linux (jk, i can do it from memory)
+* By far the most difficult one of them all, installing Arch Linux (jk, i can do it from memory)
 * ... and many others
 ---

 ### Knowledge

 Some languages I've coded in before:
-* c
-* java
+* C
-* python
+* Java
-* pascal
+* Python
-* javascript, html, css
+* Pascal
+* JS, HTML, CSS
-* shell (bash)
+* Shell (bash)

-Some programs I'm familiar with:
+Some of the programs I'm familiar with:
 * IntelliJ IDEA, CLion, Pycharm, Android Studio
 * VS Code, Atom
 * Lazarus
 * Unity, Blender
-* Krita, Gimp, Photoshop, Figma
+* Krita, Photoshop, Figma, GIMP
-* Linux terminal
 ---

 ### Contact